 Endodontists Help You Save Severely Damaged Teeth

 Dentistry has many specialties, not just the general dentist that cleans and examines your teeth.
 One of these specialties is endodontics, which focuses on the roots and inner layers of teeth.
-Dentists who choose to pursue the additional training and techniques associated with this specialty are endodontists like Dr. Andrew Calhoun.
-With his training available at Dental Center of Jacksonville, you can rest assured that when you need an endodontic treatment, he’s the best person for the job.
+Dentists who choose to pursue the additional training and techniques associated with this specialty are endodontists.
+With the training available at Dental Center of Jacksonville, you can rest assured that when you need an endodontic treatment, our endodontist is the best person for the job.